 Dog sports continue to evolve, offering fresh and engaging ways for dogs and handlers to challenge their skills and strengthen their bond.
 One of the latest additions to the dog sports world is Happy Ratters, an activity that takes traditional scent detection and rat hunting games to an entirely new level.
-Unlike other rat-based dog sports, Happy Ratters incorporates a variety of games designed to test a dog’s instinct, problem-solving abilities, and adaptability in different environments.
-Whether you’re a seasoned competitor or just looking for a fun activity to enjoy with your dog, Happy Ratters provides an inclusive and dynamic experience.
+Happy Ratters is an exciting dog sport that blends scent work, strategy, and teamwork into a fun competition.
+Dogs search for hidden rats in tubes while navigating creative challenges designed to test their natural instincts.
+The sport is open to all breeds and skill levels, making it an accessible and rewarding option for anyone looking to explore a new activity with their dog.

 What is Happy Ratters?